Do these exercises that mimic caregiving tasks so that you can be the strongest caregiver possible with the lowest injury risk.

 Though beginners or “weak” people cannot perform a pushup, chin-up or pull-up, they sure as heck CAN perform all the other exercises listed here.

 No matter how “out of shape” you think you are, you can flip a tire.
 It just has to be light enough.
 This means a small tire.
+These are sold online, though some gyms have tires light enough for novices.

 Whether you’ve never exercised before, are overweight or over age 50, you can learn to deadlift and squat properly.